pmarasse/adtokengroups/README.md

 Version 1.0.0-SNAP
 ------------------

-* Drop EhCache dependency in favor of JCache API
-* Updated Spring LDAP 1.3 to 2.3
+  * Updated dependency from Spring LDAP 1.3 to Ldaptive 1.2
-* Updated EhCache 2.5 to JCache 1.0.0
+  * Updated dependency from EhCache 2.5 to JCache 1.0.0
+  * Tests with both EhCache 3.2 and HazelCast 3.8 implementations
+  * Test with Spring Framework 4.3
+  * Updated API of CachingADTokenGroupsRegistry a cache manager or cache instance can be provided

 Version 0.1.4
 -------------

   * Added a setter to be more kind with spring IoC

 Version 0.1.3
 -------------

   * First fully usable version with stabilized interface